-Having a book problem isn’t the only thing that makes a Shimerian, but it’s a strong indication.
+There are as many ways to be a Shimerian as there are Shimerians but having a book problem is a strong indicator.
 I worked in bookstores and libraries through my undergraduate days; my favorite was interning with the Phillips Collection Library in Washington D.C.
-The principles of self-governance here at Shimer also resonated with my Quaker upbringing and is a huge part of why this intentionally small community has felt like home - dysfunctions and all!
+Another aspect of Shimer life that resonated with me, due to my Quaker upbringing, were the principles of self-governance practiced here, and is a huge part of why this intentionally small community has felt like home - dysfunctions and all!

 After a little over two years in the role of Database Administrator, I was done seeing only the application side of potential Shimerians.
 I wanted to be wowed by more than just on paper achievements and witty essays.
-So, I started a new role with Shimer College as Admission Counselor and have had the joy of meeting and working with future Shimerians in every step of their application process, from the moment they discover Shimer to the moment they arrive at the realization that this is their home too.
-Since then I have been promoted to Assistant Director of Admissions, which now allows even more time to connect with future Shimerians.
+So, in 2014 I started a new role with Shimer College as Admission Counselor and have had the joy of meeting and working with future Shimerians in every step of their application process, from the moment they discover Shimer to the moment they arrive at the realization that this is their home too.
+Since then I have been promoted to Associate Director of Admissions, which has grown my opportunities to connect with future Shimerians.